Calisthenics/Yoga

 Hang from bar (or rings) and alternate between passive and active hang (scapula pullups).
 Realigns shoulder in joint, stretches excessively tight chest and shoulder muscles, strengthens grip, strengthens shoulder stabilizers and tendons, strengthens and activates shoulder retraction and depression muscles, thus counteracting unhealthy tendency towards excess protraction and elevation.
 Optionally practice one-armed hangs, to further strengthen tendons.

 Side plank.
-Optionally support with bent elbow and/or bent knees.
+Optionally support with bent elbow and/or bent knees if not strong enough for full side plank.

 Upward facing plank.
-Optionally replace with table pose.
+Optionally replace with table pose if not strong enough for full upward facing plank.

 Partial shoulderstand.
 Straightens and strengthens neck.